The Lorain Palace Civic Center

 – There were no women in the orchestras back in 1928.

-– Presently, we use the basement for a massive gathering for some of the choirs and larger groups.
+– Presently, we use the basement for massive gatherings for some of the choirs and larger groups.

-– Behind the grill work are the pipe for the mighty Wurlitzer.
+– Behind the grill work is the pipe for the Mighty Wurlitzer.

 – At one time the Wurlitzer was vandalized, but we were able to repair it.

-– A shipping tag is still attached that states the organ was shipped by Wurlitzer to the Palace on February 25, 1928 and an inspection form,dated April 1928, states that it was installed correctly.
+– A shipping tag is still attached that states the organ was shipped by Wurlitzer to the Palace on February 25th, 1928, and an inspection form, dated April 1928, states that it was installed correctly.

 – In 1931 wall panels were installed when it looked like talking pictures were going to be around for a long time.

-– With all the plaster exposed, the sound just rattled around in the theater, so these panels were installed to help the acoustics.
+– With all the plaster exposed, the sound just rattled around in the theatre, so these panels were installed to help the acoustics.

 – The Palace is noted for having over 5000 light bulbs!

-– In 1991 when all the old theater seats were removed, the ceiling was painted and sealed in one color as this was all we could afford.
+– In 1991 when all the old theatre seats were removed, the ceiling was painted and sealed in one color as this was all we could afford.

 – It took two projectors to show one movie.
 The old projectors are still on display in the marble lobby.

 – Also displayed are old RCA amplifiers.
-These were put in the theater during the 1950’s and have tubes in them.
+These were put in the theatre during the 1950s and have tubes in them.

-– The first lobby when you enter the theater is a marble lobby with one foot marble squares about 3” thick.
-When we first took the theater over in 1977, everyone thought it was a linoleum floor and that we brought a chemical company out to clean it.
+– The first lobby when you enter the theatre is a marble lobby with one-foot marble squares about 3 inches thick.
+When we first took the theatre over in 1977, everyone thought it was a linoleum floor and that we brought a chemical company out to clean it.
 Yes, it is REAL marble.